Oak Cemetery

 Village

 Moffett is a town in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 128 at the 2010 census, a decline of 28.5 percent from the figure of 179 recorded in 2000.
+As of the 2020 census, Moffett had a population of 38.
 Moffett is situated 3 miles northwest of Oak Cemetery.

 Oak Cemetery